ryanallen/words-of-my-perfect-teacher/README.md

 "You can't miss him," said she. "he's got a huge mouth, a squashed nose, he's blind in one eye and has all nine marks of ugliness."

+When Jetari came to Bodh Gaya, he saw a novice monk throwing many food and water [torma](#torma) offerings outside.
+When the novice had gone, a horde of [pretas](#preta) was jostling to get them.
+Among them was the one he was looking for, so he gave him his wife's message.

+The [preta](#preta) replied, "I've wandered around for twelve years but I never got a thing&mdash;except once, when a pure monk let fall some snot, but I didn't even get much of that because there were lots of us fighting for it."
+And during that battle for a bit of snot, the Master added as he related the story, the [preta](#preta) had been terribly wounded by the others.

+Mentally take upon yourself the different torments that afflict the [pretas](#preta) wherever they are reborn, especially their hunger and thirst.
+Think how much you suffer when you do not eat or drink just for a monring.
+How would you feel if you were reborn in a place where for years you do not even hear any mention of water?

+Reflect that the principal causes of rebirth as a [preta](#preta) are stinginess and opposing the generosity of others.
+We too have committed such acts innumerable times, so we must do whatever we can to avoid being born there.
+[Meditate](#meditate-meditation) in this way from the core of your heart with the [three methods](#three-supreme-methods) for the [beginning, main part and conclusion](#preparation-main-part-and-conclusion).

 #### 2.2 PRETAS WHO MOVE THROUGH SPACE